In 2013 I first moved to Cordoba, Argentina from San Francisco in the United States to live with my girlfriend at the time (now wife).

 If you’re living in Argentina long term, doing border runs is fun for the first few years.

 Eventually it gets tiresome and you just want residency status.
 Especially if you live right smack in the middle of the country as is situated Córdoba.
+Those living closer to a border like in Mendoza with Chile and Buenos Aires with Uruguay might feel differently.

 The easiest way to get permanent residency here is to get married to an Argentine or to have a child with one.